What are creativity techniques?

 3. Convergent thinking

 Here analysing all of the facts, leads to the same conclusion or solution (Figure 3).
 While really the opposite of a creativity technique, this type of approach is reversible and useful to assess a series of ideas or options, and thus determine which is best.
 The start-point is to take the possible solutions, and generate data or insights on the solutions.
 Then to assess the arguments for, and against, the solutions.
 Alternatively, to assess the ideas using a simple two by two matrix.
 For example, comprising the ease, doability, cost or speed of implementation of an idea, vs. the impact or effect of the idea on the business or brand.

-4. To create the conditions for creativity, bring together a diverse group in a creative space.
+4. To create the conditions for creativity, convene a working session in a creative space.
+Choose a creative name for the session to create an air of expectation and positivity.
 Also allow plenty of time.
 Start by setting ground rules, and running a warm-up exercise.
 Next clarify, and then dissect the problem, before starting to generate ideas.
 Then develop the ideas into practical solutions, and finally decide which merit working up into a more detailed plan.

 We run marketing workshops using a range of creativity techniques as part of many projects.
 So if you’d like a view on your problem, or help to solve a problem, just give us a call.